seanofw/opentk-faq/OpenTK_FAQ.md

 Vassalware, a member of the OpenTK Team, has a [more extensive discussion of this technique](https://gist.github.com/Vassalware/d47ff5e60580caf2cbbf0f31aa20af5d).

-Note that to use this technique, you may need to change your `NativeWindowSettings` to update the API version of OpenGL to 4.3 or higher.
+Note that to use this technique, you may need to change your `NativeWindowSettings` to update the API version of OpenGL to 4.3 or higher; or you may need to check if your drivers support the `KHR_debug` extension.

 ### How do I pass pointers and arrays?